AEduardo-dev/flk

 📦 Installation

-Section titled “📦 Installation”Prerequisites
+Section titled “📦 Installation”Upgrading to v0.5.0 (switch/refresh changes)

 Section titled “Prerequisites”- Nix with flakes enabled